DevopsProjects05/Devops-CICD-End-to-End/README.md

 1. **Port Conflict:** Ensure no other service is running on port 3000.
 2. **Terraform Issues:** Check AWS credentials and ensure the IAM role has proper permissions.
 3. **Slack Notifications Fail:** Verify the webhook URL and Slack workspace settings.
+4. **SonarQube Errors:** Ensure the scanner is installed and the token is valid.
-4. **Prometheus Targets Down:** Ensure the Node.js application is running and the endpoint is reachable.
+5. **Prometheus Targets Down:** Ensure the Node.js application is running and the endpoint is reachable.

 ---

 ## Conclusion
-By following this README, you can set up a fully functional CI/CD pipeline for a Node.js application, complete with monitoring and notifications.
+By following this README, you can set up a fully functional CI/CD pipeline for a Node.js application, complete with monitoring, code quality analysis, and notifications.
 For any issues, refer to the troubleshooting section.